 When Something New Gets Brought In, Something Old Goes Out

 I use the rule that if I bring a new article of clothing in, something else that I’m not wearing as much needs to go out.
 Another good rule to follow when you are first starting to simplify your wardrobe is that when something new comes in, 2 or 3 things go out.

-Remove Seasonal Clothing
+Remove Seasonal Clothing from Your Minimalist Closet

-Instead of keeping all your clothing out all the time (I don’t think you are going to wear that sweater when it’s 100 degrees out!), put away the seasonal clothes into a plastic tote during the off season.
-This idea will help your clothing closet stay the most functional and you won’t be storing a bunch of clothes in there that you aren’t wearing at the moment.
+Instead of keeping all your clothing out all the time, put away the seasonal clothes into a plastic tote during the offseason.
+I don’t think you are going to wear that sweater when it’s 100 degrees out!
+This idea will help your clothing closet stay the most functional.
+Plus you won’t be storing a bunch of clothes in there that you aren’t wearing at the moment.

-Keep Only What You REALLY Wear
+Keep Only What You REALLY Wear for Your Minimalist Closet

-Do you have an outfit that you like or you wore once and swear you will wear it again but as of yet, you haven’t?
+Do you have an outfit that you like?
+Or you wore once and swear you will wear it again but as of yet, you haven’t?
 Time for the outfit to go.
 If it’s nothing something you really need and you don’t really know if you are going to wear it again, sell it or donate it.

 Keep Only What You REALLY Wear Part 2